mesg-foundation/engine/docs/api/core.md

 #### ResultData
-Data receive from the stream of the `ListenResult` API.
+The data received from the stream of the `ListenResult` API.
-Will be received over time as long as the stream is opened.
+The data will be received over time as long as the stream is open.

 **Example**
 ```json